AlexsLemonade/refinebio/README.md

 following the link for those services.
 The last three on that list can be installed by running: `brew install iproute2mac git-crypt`.

+Many of the computational processes running are very memory intensive.
+You will need to [raise the amount of virtual memory available to Docker](https://docs.docker.com/docker-for-mac/#advanced) from the default of 2GB to 12GB or 24GB, if possible.

 #### Virtual Environment

 Run `./create_virtualenv.sh` to set up the virtualenv.
 It will activate the `dr_env`